DexterHuang/CyberCodeOnline/mobile-tutorial/profile.md

 - [SEND STREET CRED] - this allows you to give 1 Street Cred point to other players.

 Street Cred is a point system similar to the "karma" one found on Reddit.
-It's meant to indicate how trustful or helpful a player is but unfortunately Street Cred became nothing more than 'popularity points".
+It's meant to indicate how trustful or helpful a player is.

 You're limited to send only 1 Street Cred per day.
 You are not limited in receiving Street Cred from other players.

-The maximum amount of Street Cred someone can have is currently limited to 200 points.

 Performance Score shows how well the game performs on your device.
-Generally speaking, you would want to have a score that's under 2000.
-Between 2000 - 3000 game might lag and phone might heat up.
-Everything that is above 3000 is a really poor Performance Score.

 Performance score is visible only by you and the developer.